 - Paupers and Lunatics: Understanding the role of Virginian Poor Farms in 19th and 20th century communities.

 Please contact her if you are interested in having her speak to your organization.
-In her new position as Director of Institutional History & the Museums at Washington and Lee University she is limited in the number of talks that she gives each year.
-Below is a list of past speaking engagements.
+Below is a list of past speaking engagements between 2018 and 2020.
 For 2017 and earlier, click here.

 - Panel discussion about slavery and American Universities.
 25 January 2020 | Virginia Consortium of Early Americanists.
 University of Richmond.